Enterprise Gamification: Play More, Work Better

 Project management and issue tracking tools

-End-users of the solutions will be earning points, gaining badges and experiencing the world of unknown with more levels coming up.
+End-users of the solutions will be earning points, gaining badges and experiencing the world of an unknown with more levels coming up.
 Right now, an Azoft team is working on a very promising project gamifying JIRA, and Redmine.